getchip/CHIP-Docs/source/includes/_advanced.md

 The `-f` option means "fastboot."
 If you have problems flashing, particularly on Windows or OS X, you can disable fastboot by leaving off the -f option: `./chip-update-firmware.sh -d`.
 Here is a [sample successful output](#debian-output).

 #### Option 3: Flash With CHIP Operating System
-If you want to flash CHIP with the complete CHIP Operating System
+If you want to flash CHIP with the complete CHIP Operating System with a desktop manager and GUI:

 ```shell
   cd ~/CHIP-tools